charles-uno/charles-uno.github.io/_posts/2019-09-10-once-upon-a-time.md

 That said, Neobrand lists are pretty lean. [[Once Upon a Time]] doesn't outperform [[Serum Visions]], so I had to make some questionable cuts to run the model: [[Pact of Negation]], two [[Life Goes On]], and an [[Autochthon Wurm]].
 My list is better at getting [[Griselbrand]] on the table, but it's also (I presume) much more likely to implode mid-combo and lose to its own [[Summoner's Pact]] triggers.

-Play Neobrand at your own risk -- regardless of whether or not you play [[Once Upon a Time]].
+Neobrand doesn't mulligan particularly well, and opening hands are 50-50 to be nonfunctional.
+Play at your own risk -- with or without [[Once Upon a Time]].

 ## Tron